Vitas

-Having achieved prominence through Russian television in the early 2000s, Vitas crossed into Asian markets in 2005.
+Vitas became popular in Russia and other Eastern European countries in the early 2000s and also achieved success in Asia, including China, in 2005.
+He won the ZD Awards and participated in many Russian and European music festivals, including the festival “Christmas Meetings of Alla Pugacheva” and others.
+He performed in a duet with Demis Roussos and Lucio Dalla.

 Much of his recognition outside Russia and Asia came in the 2010s, when songs such as "Opera #2" and "The 7th Element" (both from his 2001 debut album Philosophy of Miracle) and "Smile!" (from his 2002 album of the same name) achieved viral success; the unusual music videos for "Opera #2" and "The 7th Element" have been cited as the most prominent examples of this.

 Vitas has performed with entertainment labels such as Universal Music Group, and has toured extensively in several countries.
 He designs his own stage costumes, and employs a backing band named DIVA during live performances.

 Early life

-Vitaliy Vladasovich Grachev was born in Daugavpils, which was then in the Latvian Soviet Socialist Republic, on February 19, 1979.
+Vitaliy Vladasovich Grachev was born in Daugavpils, which was then in the Latvian Soviet Socialist Republic, on 19 February 1979.
 He soon moved with his parents to Ukraine, where he was raised in Odesa.
 In an interview to Ukrainian website Fakty in 2012, Grachev claimed that Vitas was his official first name on his birth certificate.
 At the age of 16, he officially changed his first name to the name's Ukrainian version Vitaliy.

 Vitas has Russian, Lithuanian and Jewish roots.
 He is the son of costume designer Lilia Mihailovna Gracheva who was Russian and musician Vladas Arkadevich Grachev-Marantzman who was of Lithuanian and Jewish origin.
 His paternal grandfather, Arkadiy Davydovich Marantzman, who sang in an army choir, was Ashkenazi Jewish while his paternal grandmother was of Lithuanian descent.
 Arkadiy Marantzman served in the Soviet army during World War II.
-He showed an interest in music from an early age; his grandfather taught him to play the accordion at the age of 5 and wrote his first song, "Rain in Tbilisi", when he was 6.
+Vitas showed an interest in music from an early age; his grandfather taught him to play the accordion at the age of 5.
 He later said that he had composed at least 1,000 songs by the age of 12.
 He attended an art school in Odesa from the age of seven, and appeared in various theatrical productions as a teenager.
 His dean at the art school in Odesa reportedly hailed him as "a gift from God".